 The primary obstacle to meeting all of the identified needs, including those identified as priorities is the general lack of funding resources available to the public and private agencies who serve the needs of low-to-moderate-income residents.
-The City has seen an approximate 25% cut in CDBG funding in the past five years.
 Budgetary constraints have forced the City to make difficult decisions regarding the allocation of resources for programs in the community.
 This will impact the City's ability to fully fund all the program needs identified in the Action Plan and the 5-Year Consolidated Plan.
 However, the City will continue to foster existing partnerships and collaborate with new partners to bring needed resources, both financial and services, to meet the needs of the Miami Gardens Community.